MHK-26/Testing_flutter_shorebird_pushcode/README.md

 - login to your account using > shorebird login

-- In your project > shorebird init
+- In your project:
+ > shorebird init

-- create release apk and submit you app to shorebird using > shorebird release android
+- create release apk and submit you app to shorebird using:
+ > shorebird release android

-- when you change your code and wanted to push your code to released app use > shorebird patch android
+- when you change your code and wanted to push your code to released app use:
+ > shorebird patch android